List of Marvel Comics characters: S: Sunpyre

 Sunpyre (Leyu Yoshida (吉田 玲優, Yoshida Reyu)) is a character appearing in American comic books published by Marvel Comics.
-The character is commonly associated with the X-Men and is the sister of Sunfire.
+The character is commonly associated with the X-Men and is the sister of Sunfire (Shiro Yoshida).

-Leyu Yoshida and her brother Shiro were born to a mother who suffered radiation poisoning due to exposure to the atomic bombings of Hiroshima and Nagasaki.
+Leyu Yoshida and Shiro were born to a mother who suffered radiation poisoning due to exposure to the atomic bombings of Hiroshima and Nagasaki.
 As a result, she and her brother were born mutants, possessing identical powers.
 Her brother would go on to be the well-known Japanese superhero Sunfire.
 Leyu first appeared during the X-Men: Eve of Destruction storyline, when she joined the X-Men for a single mission, to help fight Magneto.
-Jean Grey had summoned her brother, but instead got Sunpyre, who she says Shiro had never mentioned before, as Shiro had refused because he was unavailable at the time.
-Despite Jean not knowing Sunpyre, she accepts her offered assistance as the situation is so extreme.
-Jean's makeshift team of X-Men includes long-term allies Northstar and Dazzler, and the civilians Omerta and Wraith.
-Dazzler had problems of her own and, with a Jean-assisted telepathic conference, Sunpyre learns of the childlike Age of Apocalypse villains.
-Thus, Sunpyre is one of the few in the current continuity to know that the Age of Apocalypse happened.
-Sunpyre fights valiantly against Magneto but almost loses her life when the master of magnetism constructs a metallic cocoon around her.
 After the mission is completed successfully, Sunpyre chooses to return to her home instead of staying in the United States with the "arrogant" X-Men.

 Banshee later asks her to join his X-Corps (again replacing Sunfire, who did not want to join).
 This time she is removed from the front lines and instead spends most of her time in the laboratory studying the mutant Abyss.
-When Mystique, who had infiltrated the group and brought together the other former villains, begins her plan for taking over the X-Corps, Sunpyre is one of the casualties.
-Mystique stabs her to death.
-When Banshee finds her corpse, he is also stabbed but survives his wounds.
-Mystique had wanted to release Abyss but gets more than she bargained for when the mutant is unable to turn off his powers and sucks Mystique into the pocket universe in his chest.

-Sunpyre is later resurrected as a female East Asian mutant who looks exactly like her (complete with her signature flame aura).
-She has most recently been seen with other former X-Men and X-Men-related characters in Cyclops's Million Mutant March in Washington D.C.

-Reception on Sunpyre

-In 2020, CBR.com ranked Sunpyre 8th in their "Marvel Comics: Ranking Every Member Of Big Hero 6 From Weakest To Most Powerful" list.
+Sunpyre is killed by Mystique, who had infiltrated the group.